libvips/libvips/doc/libvips-morphology.md

-Title: Morphological operators
+Title: Operators by section -- Morphological operators

 <!-- libvips/morphology -->

-# Morphological operators

 The morphological functions search images for particular patterns of pixels, specified with the mask argument, either adding or removing pixels when they